 By Johnny Kampis

-Johnny Kampis is an investigative reporter for the Taxpayers Protection Alliance.
+Johnny Kampis is a senior fellow and investigative reporter for the Taxpayers Protection Alliance.